 THE HEART GROUP COMES TO PRINCETON

 The Heart Group is an innovative program located at Beth Israel Medical Center in NYC for people with heart disease and high risk factors.
-It was began in 1994 by two clinical social workers, Charles Leighton and Louis Shankman and was largely based on the work of Dr. Dean Ornish and his revolutionary program for reversing heart disease.
+It was started in 1994 by two clinical social workers, Charles Leighton and Louis Shankman, and was largely based on the work of Dr. Dean Ornish and his revolutionary program for reversing heart disease.
 Leighton and Shankman were both trained at Dr. Ornish's prestigious Preventive Medicine Research Institute in California and Leighton remains a senior trainer for the Ornish Program.
-For over twenty years The Heart Group, which combines group support, stress management and exercise and nutrition goal planning has helped many people recovering from angioplasty or bypass avoid further procedures.
-Our members have routinely experienced a reduction in feelings of depression, stress and isolation and an increase in energy and overall life satisfaction.
+For over twenty years, The Heart Group, which combines group support, stress management and exercise and nutrition goal planning, has helped many people recovering from angioplasty or bypass avoid further procedures.
+Our members have routinely experienced a reduction in feelings of depression, stress, and isolation, and an increase in energy and overall life satisfaction.

 Group support helps reduce depression, anxiety and isolation – emotions which may rival smoking as risk factors for developing heart disease.
 In addition, group members learn effective coping strategies and techniques for reducing stress which can contribute to high blood pressure, arterial damage and irregular heart beats.